 - INFERENCE ENGINE: It determines the matching degree of the current fuzzy input with respect to each rule and decides which rules are to be fired according to the input field.
 Next, the fired rules are combined to form the control actions.

-- DEFUZZIFICATION: It is used to convert the fuzzy sets obtained by inference engine into a crisp value.
-There are several defuzzification methods available and the best suited one is used with a specific expert system to reduce the error.
+- DEFUZZIFICATION: It is used to convert the fuzzy sets obtained by the inference engine into a crisp value.
+There are several defuzzification methods available and the best-suited one is used with a specific expert system to reduce the error.

 Definition: A graph that defines how each point in the input space is mapped to membership value between 0 and 1.
-Input space is often referred as the universe of discourse or universal set (u), which contain all the possible elements of concern in each particular application.
+Input space is often referred to as the universe of discourse or universal set (u), which contains all the possible elements of concern in each particular application.

 What is Fuzzy Control?